20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

-A lesser known holiday hill resort located near Mumbai, Bhandara is a cool respite from the humid heat of Maharashtra during summer.
-Sitting by Pravara River, Bhandardara is blessed with scenic surroundings, gurgling waterfals, lush hills and tranquil environment.
-Bhandara is also renowned for several short treks in Western Ghats and considered an ideal weekend getaway from Mumbai as well as a preferred destination for family holidays in Maharashtra.
+A lesser-known holiday hill resort located near Mumbai, Bhandara is a cool respite from the humid heat of Maharashtra during summer.
+Sitting by the Pravara River, Bhandardara is blessed with scenic surroundings, a gurgling waterfall, lush hills, and a tranquil environment.
+Bhandara is also renowned for several short treks in the Western Ghats and is considered an ideal weekend getaway from Mumbai as well as a preferred destination for family holidays in Maharashtra.

 Attractions in Bhandardara